krisbanas/write-ups/HSCTF 8/opisthocomus-hoazin.md

 ```

 ## Simplifications and Assumptions
 The first step is figuring out what does the code do with the flag.
 The flag is read from a file in `line 3`, then `line 9` and `line 10` iterate through each character in the flag and transform it.
 The result of the transformation is stored in the array `ct`.
-The transformation is a binary OR with unicode code of the character and value of variable `e` as operands.
+The transformation is a bitwise XOR with unicode code of the character and value of variable `e` as operands.
 A `modulo n` is applied on the result.

 Let us simplify the code.
 The value of `e` is contant and printed on the second line of the `output.txt`.
 Hence `e=65537`.

 We can also assume the range of `ord(ch)`.
 We could assume it having 32-bits however, we expect the flag to contain only ASCII characters.
 That leaves us with a 7-bit values (up to 127).

-Now, the result of a bitwise OR will never yield a higher value than both of the operands.
+Now, the result of a bitwise XOR will never yield a higher value than both of the operands.
 Since both `ord(ch)` and `e` are much smaller than `n`, the result of `ord(ch)^e` is also much smaller than `n`.
 We can safely assume that the modulo operation will never change the resulting value and ignore the `n`.

 Since `n` is ignored, we can remove its derivation (lines 4,5 and 7).
 I will also skip the imports, prints, and simplify the `e`.
 The result is: